PerisWamoni/House-Sales-Analysis/README.md

 ##### Business Benefit:
 Despite its limitations, this model could be very beneficial for the insurance company.
 It provides a way to estimate the market value of a house based on its features, which is crucial for determining potential payouts in the event of a total loss.
 By understanding which features have the most impact on house prices, the company can also better assess the risk associated with insuring a particular house.
 This could help the company make more informed decisions and potentially reduce its financial risk.

-In conclusion, while the model isn't perfect, it provides valuable insights into the factors that influence house prices and could be a useful tool for the insurance company.
-Future work could involve collecting more data, including additional variables, or trying different modeling techniques to improve the accuracy of the predictions.

 ## Conclusions
 The analysis conducted in this project provides valuable insights into the factors that influence house prices in King County.
 The multiple linear regression models developed show that the variables 'grade', 'view', 'condition', and 'total_sqft' are statistically significant predictors of the price of a house.